February Garden Guide

 * Don't start your vegetable plants indoors too early.
 Six weeks ahead of the expected planting date is early enough for the fastgrowth species such as cabbage.
 Eight weeks allows enough time for the slowergrowing types such as peppers.

 * Prune fruit trees and grapes in late February or early March after the worst of the winter cold is passed but before spring growth begins.

 * Fertilize fruit trees as soon as possible after the ground thaws but before blossom time.

 * Late February is a good time to airlayer such house plants as dracaena, dieffenbachia and rubber plant, especially if they have grown too tall and leggy.

 * Check all five growing factors if your house plants are not growing well.
 Light, temperature, nutrients, moisture, and humidity must be favorable to provide good growth.

 * Repair and paint window boxes, lawn furniture, tools and other items in preparation for outdoor gardening and recreational use.

-University of Nebraska-Lincoln Extension in Lancaster County is your on-line yard and garden educational resource.
-The information on this Web site is valid for residents of southeastern Nebraska.
-It may or may not apply in your area.
+The information on this Web site may or may not apply in your area.
 If you live outside of southeastern Nebraska, contact your local university extension office.